 For our Strawberry Mole Sauce, we chose to go with equal parts ancho and guajillo chilies.
 The ancho chilies give the deep, raisin-like flavor and texture that is so characteristic of mole sauces.
 The guajillos give more of a bright and smooth flavor that we can only describe as very “red.”
 It is the guajillos that we think are the key to opening this sauce up to our crazy strawberry variation.

-But What Does It Taste Like?
+What Does Mole Sauce Taste Like?

 Ok, so we know it can be done.
 But the flavor is the real question.
 Right?